Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Introduction

 \section{Introduction}

 Image Signal Processor (ISP) transforms raw image data captured by camera sensors into viewable formats such as sRGB, playing a pivotal role in determining the visual quality of photographs~\cite{karaimer2016software}.
-Through the meticulous design of their ISPs, various camera brands have cultivated distinctive photographic appearances that resonate with diverse user preferences~\cite{deng2017image, souza2023metaisp}.
+Through carefully designed ISPs, camera brands have developed distinctive photographic styles that appeal to diverse user preferences~\cite{deng2017image, souza2023metaisp}.
 For example, Apple's smartphone cameras are celebrated for their sharp and distinctive \textit{Apple feel}, while Leica cameras are esteemed for their glow and deep color tones, contributing to the iconic \textit{Leica look}.

 Recently, neural networks have been used to approximate the entire ISP or a specific module, aka learned ISP, bringing two main benefits.
-1) \emph{Performance Enhancement}.
+1) \textit{Performance Enhancement}.
 The powerful representation capabilities of neural networks enable learned ISPs to perform challenging tasks, such as hallucinating detailed content in highlights and shadows~\cite{zou2023rawhdr}.
-2) \emph{New Functionalities}.
-Learned ISPs introduce new functionalities, such as inverse ISP~\cite{xing2021invertible, afifi2021cie}, which converts sRGB images back to RAW/XYZ space, offering greater flexibility and potential for raw-domain enhancement and further manipulation, such as deblurring~\cite{liang2020raw}, denoising~\cite{schwartz2018deepisp, chen2018learning, brooks2019unprocessing}, HDR photography~\cite{liu2020single, zou2023rawhdr}, etc. These innovations expand the applications and potential of learned ISPs.
-However, current methods still design and train ISPs for individual camera models, which might limit the \textit{synergistic benefits} across different ISPs (see \Cref{sec:exp-inv-for-isp}).
+2) \textit{New Functionalities}.
+Learned ISPs introduce new functionalities, such as the inverse ISP~\cite{xing2021invertible, afifi2021cie}, which converts sRGB images back to RAW/XYZ space, offering greater flexibility and potential for raw-domain enhancement and further manipulation, such as deblurring~\cite{liang2020raw}, denoising~\cite{schwartz2018deepisp, chen2018learning, brooks2019unprocessing}, HDR photography~\cite{liu2020single, zou2023rawhdr}, etc. These innovations expand the applications and potential of learned ISPs.
+However, current methods design and train ISPs for individual camera models, which might limit the \textit{synergistic benefits} across different ISPs (see \Cref{sec:exp-inv-for-isp}).
 Moreover, versatile models have shown advantages in various fields in low-level vision~\cite{potlapalli2024promptir, li2022all}, high-level vision~\cite{kirillov2023segment}, and multi-modality~\cite{zeng2023x, xu2023versatile, wang2023all}.
-As the number of camera models grows, individual learned ISPs may also lack the \textit{versatility} and \textit{adaptability} for widespread use, potentially making it unsustainable in the long term.
+As the number of camera models increases, individual learned ISPs may also lack the \textit{versatility} and \textit{adaptability} for widespread use, potentially making it unsustainable in the long term.